Painting Garrus' Armor

 The first layer of spray paint was a primer, to give a solid base color (the foam colors would've shown through a little if I had just used spray paint).
 The same spray paint will also look slightly different if painted over grey primer or over black primer, something else to keep in mind.
 I used that to my advantage to create some nice variations in the tones of his silver ME3 armor!

 Here are the feet, the bracers, and part of the thigh armor getting their base coats of spray paint.
 Again, notice the masking on the inside of the shoes and on parts of the thigh armor.

-To keep the armor pieces for the hands from blowing away while I tried to spray paint them, I used masking tape to attach them to cardboard or PVC pipe.
+To keep the small armor pieces for the hands from blowing away while I tried to spray paint them, I used masking tape to attach them to cardboard or PVC pipe.
 These pieces will later be attached to cloth 3-fingered gloves, but it was much easier to paint them before attaching them.

 Many pieces of armor had multiple, distinctive base colors, especially the blue or black sections.
 Here, you can see how I masked off the armor to paint the base coats for several different colored areas.

 Now for the really fun part - detailing!
 The first photo really shows the difference.
 The shoulder piece on the left could've just come off the showroom floor, but the weathered one on the right has seen some action!
 The other pictures show part of the thigh armor, the hand armor pieces, and the bracers after receiving their detailing paint.

 Now, pardon if I shout, but...